wangziqi2013/wangziqi2013.github.io/_posts/2022-01-16-sst-mem-hierarchy.markdown

 state, `IM` and `SM`, respectively.
 `E` and `M` states will be cache hits, and in the case of `E` state blocks, it will transit to `M` state.

-3. In the case of cache misses, the request sent down the hierarchy is of type `GETX`.
+3. In the case of cache misses, the request sent down the hierarchy is of type `GetX`.
 Correspondingly, the response message received is `GetXResp`, which is handled by method `handleGetXResp()`.
 On receiving the response message, `IM` and `SM` state blocks will transit back to the stable state, `M`.
-In addition, if the `GETX` request is the second half of an atomic read-modify-write instruction, receiving the response will cause the lock counter to be decremented (by calling `decLock()`), indicating the completion of the locked instruction.
+In addition, if the `GetX` request is the second half of an atomic read-modify-write instruction, receiving the response will cause the lock counter to be decremented (by calling `decLock()`), indicating the completion of the locked instruction.
-Note: I am quite sure whether the last part about locked instructions is necessary or not, because locked cache blocks will be acquired in `M` state from the beginning, and will never be evicted or downgraded until the second `GETX` releases the lock.
+Note: I am quite sure whether the last part about locked instructions is necessary or not, because locked cache blocks will be acquired in `M` state from the beginning, and will never be evicted or downgraded until the second `GetX` releases the lock.
-This way, it is impossible for a locked `GETX` instruction to cause a cache miss, and hence `handleGetXResp()` should never see a locked `GETX` as the request type.
+This way, it is impossible for a locked `GetX` instruction to cause a cache miss, and hence `handleGetXResp()` should never see a locked `GetX` as the request type.

-4. `GETX` requests with the `F_LOCKED` flag set is regarded as the second half of read-modify-write atomic instructions.
+4. `GetX` requests with the `F_LOCKED` flag set is regarded as the second half of read-modify-write atomic instructions.
 When such a request is processed (it should always hit on the first attempt), the flag is checked, and if the flag is set, the lock counter of the block will be incremented by calling `incLock()`.

 ##### handleGetSX()

 `handleGetSX()` is almost identical to `handleGetX()`.
-Its purpose is to acquire a cache block in exclusive state, and then lock the block in the cache until a later `GETX` on the same address writes to the block.
+Its purpose is to acquire a cache block in exclusive state, and then lock the block in the cache until a later `GetX` on the same address writes to the block.
-This type of requests are used to implement atomic read-modify-write instructions, where the read part corresponds to the `GETSX` request, which locks the block in `M` state to avoid data race, and the later write unlocks the block with a `GETX` request and the `F_LOCKED` flag set.
+This type of requests are used to implement atomic read-modify-write instructions, where the read part corresponds to the `GETSX` request, which locks the block in `M` state to avoid data race, and the later write unlocks the block with a `GetX` request and the `F_LOCKED` flag set.

 The only difference between `handleGetSX()` and `handleGetX()` is that, on a cache hit, the lock counter on the block is incremented by calling `incLock()`.
 If the access incurs a miss or upgrade, then the `GETSX` request